-Panels - EQ Screen
+Panels - EQ/DYN Screen

-The user can view and manipulate the EQ and filter response curves, using the Panels-EQ screen.
-All of the controls on the EQ panel are also available on this screen.
+The user can view and manipulate the EQ and filter response curves, using the Panels-EQ/DYN screen.

+All of the controls available on the EQ panel are also available on this screen.
 In addition, the user can choose whether to control the EQ and filters of the currently assigned fader path, or to select a different fader, known as the "PC Fader" to which EQ and filter settings can be applied independently of the current assignment.

-Each frequency band is selected from the left side of the screen.
+The required band is selectable from the left side of the screen.
 When selected, that band's response curve is shown in the Editable Response window, with the adjustable area highlighted in blue.

-Frequencies are adjusted using the touch screen, or trackball, by moving the crosshair around within the editable area.
-As it moves, the frequency and level values of the selected path will change.
+Its frequencies can be adjusted using the touch screen, or trackball, by selecting the crosshair and moving it around within the editable area.

+As it moves, the frequency and level values of the selected path (or PC fader path) will change.
 Nudge buttons to the right of the editable response window can also be used to make adjustments.